kotkotgod/SimonTriesToSay/README.md

 # SimonTriesToSay
 Simple Simon Says game in Unity

-Currently not working
+Currently somewhat working

-It's a project for me to test out .Net and Unity basics.
+It's a project for me to learn .Net and Unity basics.

 TODO:

 - Game logic
-	*  done  Play the melody
-	*  done  Check player's input
-	*  done  Start new round

   * Notify when player loses and new round starts

 - UI